rigetti/forest-benchmarking/docs/Superoperator representations.md

 # Superoperator representations

-This document summarizes our conventions for the different Superoperator representations and how to convert between a subset of representations.
+This document summarizes our conventions for the different superoperator representations.
+We show how to apply the channels to states in these represenations and how to convert channels between a subset of representations.

 At the bottom of the document you can find a list of references if you need more information.
 These references explain, for example, when how to determine if a channel is unital or completely postive in the different representations.

 ## `vec` and `unvec`
+Consider an $m\times m$ matrix
 $$ A = [a_{ij}] = \begin{pmatrix}
 a_{11} & a_{12} & \ldots & a_{1m} \\\\
 a_{21} & a_{22} & \ldots & a_{2m}\\\\